 THANK YOU for visiting natural-dog-health-remedies.com.I sincerely hope that this website has been able to provide you with valuable information on common dog health issues and insights about using natural complementary remedies that are useful for your dog.
 If you are wondering who created Natural Dog Health Remedies and wrote all the pages on this site, well, here I am!

-My name is Hazel Ketko, and I started this site in April 2008.
-I love dogs (and cats too :) and grew up with dogs and cats around me.
+My name is Hazel Ketko, I love dogs (and cats too :) and grew up with dogs and cats around me.
 I am now owned by Hana, my 14-year-old mutt who is an exotic mix of Shiba-inu and Golden Retriever.
 (Update: Sadly, Hana left us on August 14, 2017 due to a brain tumor.
 I dedicate this site to my Hana.
 She was and still is my inspiration.)

-I strongly feel that as a dog parent, we have to be responsible not only for the health and wellbeing of our dogs, but at the same time, for the environment as well.
+I strongly believe that as a dog parent, we have to be responsible not only for the health and wellbeing of our dogs, but at the same time, for the environment as well.

 In other words, we should try to help our pets leave as few "carbon paw-prints" as possible.
 A wholistic approach to dog care is, in my opinion, to use as much as possible, environmentally-friendly pet products, natural diets and remedies to raise our dogs and keep them healthy.